SebastianWendel/astack/README.md

 # Limitations and Issues #

-* Database Server only MySQL
+* As Database Server only MySQL is supported
-* Web Server only Apache
+* As Web Server only Apache is supported

 If you have any questions or recommendations just create a issue at the github repository.